spritz/spritz/README.md

 - [ ] `bufferByPredicate` - use predicate to determine when to emit - predicate passed each item.
 - [ ] `bufferBySignal` - Another stream signals when to open and/or close buffering operation.

-- [ ] `defaultIfEmpty(value)` - If the stream completes but has emitted no value then emit specified value.

 **HigherOrder Operators**

 All the windowing functions take an input stream that they cut up into segments where each segment is a new stream.